Start9Labs/documentation/site/source/guides/service-guides/jellyfin/jellyfin-clients.rst

 Android
 =======

-Before proceeding, make sure your Android device has been setup to connect over :ref:`LAN <lan-android>`.
+Before proceeding, make sure your Android device has been setup to connect over :ref:`LAN <ca-android>`.
 If you are connecting over tor, you will need to :ref:`Setup Tor <tor-android>`.

 1. Visit the app store of your choice and download the Jellyfin app.